 Texas courts make custody decisions on the legal and physical custody of a child based on the child’s “best interests,” which includes the scrutiny of all the pertinent facts and circumstances in the case.

-A. Settlement should remain an option.
+The settlement should remain an option.
 But, it is not the only option and often times not the best option.
 You and your attorney must evaluate your case, compare what is being offered to what you think you could achieve in court, and factor in the costs of trial, the emotional considerations and everything else.
 If you decide you want to settle, mediation is the usual and best method of getting the case settled.
 It is a controlled settlement conference.
 The parties and their attorneys go to the mediator’s office and try to negotiate a settlement with the assistance of a mediator.
 If a settlement is not reached, the mediator only may report that the case did not settle.
 If an agreement is reached, it is written and signed.
 After it is signed, it is generally considered to be irrevocable.
 (Most other agreements, even those in writing, are revocable.)

 Will you go to mediation?
 Very likely.
 Many family law judges require the parties to attend mediation before the case will be permitted to proceed to trial.
 Even when it is not required, the parties will usually attend mediation because it is typically the best vehicle for settlement and the most binding type of agreement the parties can make.
 Whether you settle, what terms you should settle for, and how the settlement agreement is worded, all require the skill and guidance of an experienced attorney.
-It can be expensive, but has a high rate of success.
+It can be expensive but has a high rate of success.

-Collaborative Law is an alternative dispute resolution technique developed in Minnesota in the early 90’s and has gained popularity in Texas.
-However, it is usually only used by more monied clients because it is quite expensive process involved in all the parties and attorneys trying to work together to reach a settlement.
+Collaborative Law is an alternative dispute resolution technique developed in Minnesota in the early ’90s and has gained popularity in Texas.
+However, it is usually only used by more monied clients because it is quite an expensive process involved in all the parties and attorneys trying to work together to reach a settlement.
 The kicker is, however, the Process requires that, in the absence of settlement, the original collaborative lawyers must resign from the case and the parties must each hire another lawyer to proceed to court!
 I have received the collaborative model training and am able to represent you in the collaborative process if you fee this best suits your needs.

-A. Yes, you are permitted to change attorneys.
+Yes, you are permitted to change attorneys.
 It is not uncommon for clients to change attorneys during family law cases.
 I am called upon quite often to come into a case after a client has started with another attorney.
 If you are dissatisfied with your present counsel or don’t feel like he or she is properly representing you and you have decided to change attorneys, feel free to call.
 However, use caution.
 Try not to wait too long and change right before trial.
 Also, don’t change too often.

 (PLEASE NOTE: This is for informational purposes only.
 Nothing in this is intended or should be construed as a solicitation of a specific attorney’s client.)

 There are presumptive guidelines for visitation and support, which constitute general rules for the courts to follow.
 There is a visitation schedule known as the Standard Possession Order, which sets forth the presumptive minimum amount of time for a person named as a joint managing conservator.
 There are variations, however, in the schedule- make sure you get what is known as “extended” or “expanded” Standard Possession at minimum.

 Likewise, there are somewhat standardized child support guidelines so that, generally, child support is rebuttably presumed to be set as a percentage of the obligor’s net income.
 The percentages vary by the number of children before the court and can be reduced by the number of other children the Obligor has.

-It is important to know, however, that there are certain instances where the “presumed” guidelines may or should not be applied.
+It is important to know, however, that there are certain instances where the “presumed” guidelines may or may not be applied.
 By agreement or court order, the actual visitation or support ordered can deviate from the guidelines under certain circumstances.
-Examples of reasons to deviate from the percentage child support are supporting children in college, having special or extraordinary medical or other expenses, having to pay travel costs to visit the children, and others.
+Examples of reasons to deviate from the percentage of child support are supporting children in college, having special or extraordinary medical or other expenses, having to pay travel costs to visit the children, and others.

 Yes.
 I handle “IV-D” Attorney General cases, both in Child Support Review Conferences and in Court proceedings, in all counties.
 I am very experienced in these matters.

-A. In the absence of a court order restricting the residence of the children to a certain area, yes!
+In the absence of a court order restricting the residence of the children to a certain area, yes!
 That’s why it is usually very important to obtain a geographical restriction on your child’s residence in court.
 If you request, most courts will order that the other party cannot move your children away from you without the court’s later permission or your written agreement.
 In other counties, however, some judges feel differently and are not inclined to restrict the child’s residence.

 Typically in the DFW area counties, most courts will restrict the residence of the child to the county in which the divorce occurs, plus any county contiguous (i.e., adjacent) to the county of the divorce.
 However, there are other creative ways to draw the boundaries: sometimes only in the same county as the divorce; sometimes it is a city or group of cities; sometimes it is a school district or group of districts; sometimes it is drawn by highways or roads.
-Whichever bests suits the needs of the child and the parties can usually be described in the Decree.
+Whichever best suits the needs of the child and the parties can usually be described in the Decree.